kevinguebert/kevinguebert-netlify/content/2018/05/02/2018-05-02-create-not-consume.md

 ---
+template: post
-title: "Create, Not Consume"
+title: 'Create, Not Consume'
-slug: "create-not-consume"
+slug: create-not-consume
-date: "2018-05-03T00:11:00.000Z"
-tags: ["Reflection","Personal Growth"]
 draft: false
-template: "post"
+date: '2018-05-03T00:11:00.000Z'
+description: |-
-description: "Close out of Reddit.
+  Close out of Reddit.
 Close out of Facebook.
 Close out of Twitter.
   10 minutes later, back on Reddit, back on Facebook, back on Twitter.
   Ever have one of those days?
-The days where you are consuming..."
+The days where you are consuming...
+category: Personal Growth
+tags:
+  - Reflection
+  - Personal Growth
 ---

 Close out of Reddit.
 Close out of Facebook.
 Close out of Twitter.